junnlikestea/vita/README.md

 If you hit rate limits or authentication fails, you will get a message in `stderror`, this will not be printed in the final output.
+### To-do
+* Add more paid sources.
+* Clean up some data stuctures and methods.
+* Optimise performance further.
+### Disclaimer
+Developers have/has no responsibility or authority over any kind of:
+* Legal or Law infringement by third parties and users.
+* Malicious use capable of causing damage to third parties.
+* Illegal or unlawful use of vita.

 Thanks to [0xatul](https://twitter.com/atul_hax) for the feedback!